MrConan1/lunar2_eb_sat_tools/l2eb_data_extractor/readme.md

 In the saturn version, the idx file is "1" and the pak file is "2"
 The psx version has a third file with filenames that does not appear to exists on the Saturn...
 So output files are just numbered 1 to N by this program.
+(Also dont bother using the PSX file to name the Saturn files, they arent in the correct order for Saturn)